 In most cases, travellers’ diarrhoea doesn’t need medical treatment.
 These tips will make you feel better quickly:

 Lots of travellers get tummy problems.
 Most are not harmful, but you should drink plenty of water to avoid getting dehydrated.

-The main symptoms of dehydration are dizziness, a feeling of weakness; you might even faint through a lack of hydration.
-It’s most important to drink plenty of fluids to avoid a lack of fluid in your body.
+The main symptoms of dehydration are dizziness and weakness; you might even faint through a lack of hydration.
+Drinking plenty of fluids is important to avoid a lack of fluid in your body.

 As a rough guide, drink at least 200mls after each bout of diarrhoea (extra fluid in addition to what you would typically drink!).
 If you struggle to keep water down and suspect that you are becoming dehydrated, you should seek medical advice.

 Drink at least two glasses of water after every loose motion.
 Adding oral rehydration salts to the water you’re drinking will help even more.
 As part of your travel planning, buy a couple of packets of the supplements at home and take them with you.

 For the first few days, be kind to your tummy and try not to eat anything (you probably won’t feel like it anyway).
 Stick instead to bottled water, diluted fruit juice and weak tea.
 Try a clear soup if you think you can manage something more.

 Once your tummy settles, you can try salted crackers, dry toast, plain boiled rice and plain noodles.
 Steer well clear of coffee and caffeinated soft drinks, as they will make you even more dehydrated.

 Once you start to feel better, reintroduce your regular diet cautiously.
 Your tummy will still be sore and delicate; take it slowly with dairy, caffeine and high-fibre foods.